Skip to main content

 The verification of peptide purity is the essential process of ensuring that the therapeutic signal sent to your body is clear, potent, and free from potentially harmful molecular noise.

-Therefore, the used to verify purity are not just abstract laboratory procedures; they are the guardians of your protocol’s safety and efficacy.
+Therefore, the analytical methods used to verify purity are not just abstract laboratory procedures; they are the guardians of your protocol’s safety and efficacy.
 They are the tools that allow scientists, clinicians, and ultimately you to trust the contents of that vial.

 These methods provide a detailed molecular accounting, separating the intended therapeutic signal from the background static.
 The two foundational techniques that form the bedrock of this verification process are chromatography, a method of separation, and mass spectrometry, a method of identification.